ephemeralrogue/fastify-jessica/README.md

 #### Iterators

 Iterating over arrays and objects is quite straight forward and intuitive (knowledge of basic javascript here is essential).
-An object literal is passed to a html template:
+An object literal is passed to an html template:

 ```javascript
 res.render('partial-iteration', {